younghai/agent-skills/README.md

 # Claude Skills for Vercel

-A collection of [Claude Code](https://claude.com/claude-code) skills for working with Vercel deployments.
+A collection of skills for [Claude.ai](https://claude.ai) and [Claude Code](https://claude.com/claude-code) for working with Vercel deployments.

 ## Available Skills